ValiaP/Valia/index.md

 ## About

 Hey i am indie game dever.
+I do art, code for indie games.
 Check out my projects at Itch: [link](https://valia.itch.io) Feel free to contact me if you are interested in any project.